Noah Kagan built three multi-million dollar online businesses before turning 28. He also looks great in green. (Photo: Brandon Wells)

-You can also see if there is a large property that you can piggyback on.
+You can also see if there is a large property that you can piggyback on, and funnel traffic from.

 Paypal did this with eBay, AirBnb is doing it with Craigslist home listings, and AppSumo looks to the 100 million LinkedIn users.
 If you can find a comparable site with a large number of potential customers, you’ll be in good shape.

 What helped me with finding $1,000,000 worth of customers for AppSumo was studying my successful competitors; specifically, Macheist.
 Their site did a Mac-only deal that generated more than $800,000.